SwarmStorm/awesome/README.md

 *   [crgimenes/neko](https://github.com/crgimenes/neko) - Neko is a cross-platform cursor-chasing cat.
 This is the reimplementation write in Go.

 *   [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a fast distributed storage system for blobs, objects, files, and data lake, for billions of files!
 Blob store has O(1) disk seek, cloud tiering.
 Filer supports Cloud Drive, xDC replication, Kubernetes, POSIX FUSE mount, S3 API, S3 Gateway, Hadoop, WebDAV, encryption, Erasure Coding.
 Enterprise version is at seaweedfs.com.

+*   [netgoat-xyz/netgoat](https://github.com/netgoat-xyz/netgoat) - A Cloudflare alternative for local and cloud use, can be used ontop of cloudflare for cloudflares paid features, but for free!

 *   [containrrr/watchtower](https://github.com/containrrr/watchtower) - A process for automating Docker container base image updates.